Hirschman

 HEDGER: The Excitement Is Still There

-Still, if you listen to winning drivers’ post-race, they universally credit their crew for a car that was better than the others on that particular occasion.
-In short, a good car allows a talented driver the opportunity to succeed.
+Still, if you listen to winners post-race, they universally credit their crew for a car that was better than the others on that particular occasion.
+Today’s shock technology alone can make a car superior one night while missing the set-up slightly another night can make it a handful to drive.

 That doesn’t lessen the role of the driver in the equation.
-Most races have a number of top-notch cars and who wins comes down to the best driving performance.
-Old timers venerate asphalt modified legend Richie Evans, but Matt Hirschman deserves equal respect for being his counterpart in today’s world.
+Even at the Saturday night/local level, most races have a number of top-notch cars and who wins comes down to the best driving performance.

 Kyle Larson is certainly the equal of the legends in NASCAR, sprint cars and even dirt late models.
-And the list could go on and on with such talents as Kody Swanson, Bobby Pierce, David Gravel, Brad Sweet, Matt Sheppard, Mat Williamson, Brady Bacon, Otto Sitterly and a score of others comparing favorably to the short-track giants of the past.
+And the list could go on and on, with such talents as Kody Swanson, Bobby Pierce, David Gravel, Brad Sweet, Matt Sheppard, Mat Williamson, Brady Bacon, Otto Sitterly and a score of others comparing favorably to the short track giants of the past.

 Attrition alone used to advance those who made it to the checkers a handful of positions from where they should have finished.
 Today, from the short tracks to the superspeedways, two or three cars may suffer mechanical ills but losing more than that is extremely rare.
-To get to the front, you have to be fast and pass cars and that’s on the driver!
+To get to the front, you have to be aggressive and pass cars and that’s all on the driver!

 In a 30-lap feature, it was rare that an engine or two did not expire while spewing a cloud of smoke and laying down a puddle of oil.
 Today’s engines cost a small fortune but far fewer “blow up” mid-race, allowing drivers to display their talent from green to checkers.

-With factory-built chassis and well-engineered bolt-on parts now the norm at all levels of competition, there are also far fewer race ending driveline failures, broken suspension parts and brake problems.
+With factory-built chassis and well-engineered bolt-on parts now the norm at all levels of competition, there are also far fewer race-ending driveline failures, broken suspension parts and brake problems.

-While Richard Petty will always rank among the greatest ever, if he were active today and in his prime, he would not be finishing five or six laps ahead of the runner-up as was common “back in the day.”
-There will always be backmarkers and field fillers but the gap from front to back is miniscule compared to the past.
-For affirmation, Google Herman Beam, also known as “The Turtle.”
+And while Richard Petty will always rank among the greatest ever, if he were active today and in his prime, he would not be finishing multiple laps ahead of the field as was common “back in the day.”

 You will be impressed by the talent level and the close competition and more golden memories will be generated.

-The names and faces have changed but the excitement is still there!
+The names and faces have changed but the excitement is still there.